 Sure, the neighborhood seems perfectly safe and calm at a 2 p.m. open house on a Tuesday, but what does a typical 9 p.m. on a Saturday look like?
 Walk around the neighborhood at varying times, check out the local food store and corner bagel place, and see if there is too much—or too little—police presence before deciding on a neighborhood.

 They don’t call it “the concrete jungle” for no reason; in addition to NYC summers being uncomfortably hot, they’re also when rent is at its highest.
 Between recent college grads striking out on their own, future college students needing a place close to school, and landlords who intentionally sync longer 14- to 16-month lease cycles to renew in summer, apartments are in high demand during hot months.
 If you have the option, wait until winter to start your apartment search to take advantage of a far less congested market and potential landlord concessions.

 Now that you’re an apartment hunting pro, you’ll need a place to store your stuff while you navigate the process or if your new pad isn’t quite big enough.
-Contact the experts at Gotham Mini Storage and move your belongings into a secure, climate-controlled unit today!
+Contact the experts at Gotham Mini Storage, the premier Manhattan mini storage provider— and move your belongings into a secure, climate-controlled unit today!